openstreetmap/iD/CONTRIBUTING.md

 ## Tests

 Test your code and make sure it passes.
-Our testing harness requires [node.js](http://nodejs.org/) and a few modules:

-1. [Install node.js](http://nodejs.org/) version 0.10.0 or later - 'Install' will download a package for your OS
+1. Go to the directory where you have checked out `iD`
-2. Go to the directory where you have checked out `iD`
+2. run `npm install`
-3. Run `npm install`
+3. run `make`
-4. Run `npm test` to see whether your tests pass or fail.
+4. run `npm test` to see whether your tests pass or fail.

 ## Building / Installing